 Checklist block

-We recommend always having a Checklist block in your Resource Center.
+We recommend adding a Checklist block in your Resource Center at all times.

-When the Checklist block is present, a user's current active checklist is automatically integrated within the Resource Center.
-You can enhance the user experience using segmentation to deliver appropriate content to specific user or company groups and implement no-code event tracking to accurately monitor progress.
+When the Checklist block is present, the user's active checklist is automatically integrated into the Resource Center.
+You can enhance the user experience using segmentation to deliver appropriate content to specific users or company groups and implement no-code event tracking to accurately monitor progress.

 The checklist’s text and number of tasks not yet completed (if any) will also show in the Resource Center launcher.